 The first step you can take to increase the lifespan of your appliances is buying good quality stuff.
 You can bet that there’s a huge difference between that five-dollar mixer you bought at a flea market and that big name brand machine you got at a certified retailer.

 The main difference between cheaper and more expensive appliances is the material they’re made out of.
 Cheap stuff often uses more plastic than the good stuff.
-However, there’s no reason to put the blame on the plastic itself, the problem is that it’s used in all the wrong places.
+However, there’s no reason to blame the plastic itself, the problem is that it’s used in all the wrong places.
 When the electrical parts and motor are made of plastic materials, you can expect them to not last as long as they should.
-Sometimes, it’s a lot more efficient to buy something expensive so that you don’t have to shell out money on repairs for the cheap stuff.
+Sometimes, it’s a lot more efficient to buy something expensive to not have to shell out money on repairs for the cheap stuff.

 Positioning is everything